-The model establishes a value-based payment methodology for Long Term Home Health services in alignment with the proposed federal rule.
+The Department anticipates that the creation of pay-for-performance methodologies for the Long-Term Home Health services and HCBS residential settings and the process of creating monitoring and reporting requirements around that methodology will sustain the impacts of the initial project investment.
 The Department is confident that this model will position the State as a nationwide leader in this area for the future.